kennypavan/BioPHP/README.md

 ```

-### Locating Restriction Sites between length of 4 and 12
+### Locating restriction sites between length of 4 and 12
 ```php
 $BioPHP = new BioPHP();
 $results = $BioPHP->findRestrictionSites("TCAATGCATGCGGGTCTATATGCAT", 4, 12);